KatherineMossDeveloper/The-Georgia-Project/README.md

 ## Slow start.
 The scientists who wrote the paper trained ResNet models with ImageNet weights on the OpenCrystalData dataset.
 It was a binary classification of images of crystals, designating them as either CEX (a.k.a., “cephalexin antibiotic,” a good thing) or PG (a.k.a. “phenylglycine,” a bad thing).
 This project recreates their work, with a little better results.

-For detailed documentation, read the Georgia Project's documentation.
+For details, read the Georgia Project's documentation.
 [Go to the main doc file](docs/maindoc.md)

 For background, read the research paper that inspired the Georgia Project.